 So come enjoy our spring-fed pool and our Oasis in the Desert and play in America’s largest sandbox.
 During 2016, the entrance fee to Death Valley National Park, and the nation’s other National Parks and Monuments, will be waived on the following days:

-- August 25th to August 28th – National Park Service’s Birthday (and following weekend)
+- August 25 – National Park Service’s Birthday (and following weekend)

 “America’s national parks welcome more than 280 million visitors a year.
 To say thanks for that support and invite every American to visit these treasures that they own, we are declaring sixteen days of free admission this year,” said National Park Director Jonathan Jarvis.
 “Whether it’s that once-in-a-lifetime family trip to Yellowstone or taking a daily walk along the National Mall in Washington, D.C., or the moment at Central High School that your child suddenly understands what civil rights are all about, national parks offer places for unforgettable experiences.